xal9wiii4ik/personal-blog/README.md

 # personal-blog

-This is the third my layout.
+This is the second my layout.
 # where you will see the first image this followed the pattern!)

 To check all the beauty of this layout follow this link):